Orang-Studio/OrangLaunch/README.md

 ## For the developers section:

 Go to GitHub Wiki up in the GitHub website of this repo, and open Wiki.
 You will find all tutorials and examples about this launcher, and even build your own version!

+# Info
+- Launcher Version: 8.0.1
+- Platforms: Linux/GNU; Winslop; MacOS
+- Made by human with 🧡, fixed by AI ✨